Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Perturbations

 Let us notice that the perturbation transforms the constant of motion into a slow variable of the system.
 Since the constant $k$ is related to the arithmetic mean of the states, $\langle \bm{x} \rangle$, perturbing the system, in general, means that the states' density is changing, e.g., the concentration of the system is increasing/decreasing.
 In other words, the perturbation acts as a drift/dissipation in the undergoing diffusive evolution.
+Notice that if the perturbation $H$ is `perpendicular' to the consensus space, $\langle \mathbf{1} , H(\bm{x},\Lambda) \rangle = 0$, then $\dot k = 0$, which in turn means that the perturbation problem is regular.